hafeild/dp-lambda/INSTALLING.md

 Any time you want to run a test, do:

+    ## Start Solr (this uses the development version; you can swap it out for
+    ## your own version of Solr; see below).
+    bundle exec sunspot-solr start -p 8981
     bundle exec rake test
+    ## To stop Solr if you're using the dev version bundled with Sunspot.
+    bundle exec sunspot-solr stop

 Start the Solr dev instance.
 You can do this by manually starting a Solr